 The rules of money

-The job of banking (at least retail banking) is to help people and businesses go about their everyday transactions according to a set of rules.
-How banks achieve this in practice is a technological matter, but the rules are based on simple mathematical and accounting principles.
+An important job of modern retail banking is to provide a convenient and efficient means for people and businesses to transact with each other.
+How banks achieve this in practice is a technological matter, but there are mathematical and accounting principles that describe this interaction.

 The key principles are encapsulated by: